Employees

 Redundancy, work changes or restructuring

-Your employer must consult with you in good faith about any proposed changes at work that are likely to have a negative effect on your work conditions.
+Your employer must consult with you in about any proposed changes at work that are likely to have a negative effect on your work conditions.
 This includes any changes to your current employment agreement, like fewer hours or days of work.

 Restructuring and change